justadamhopkins/notelifymyself/README.md

-# notelifymyself a note taking app
+# notelifymyself A note taking app built using React, Redux and Express.